emmett2020/emmett/README.md

 make -j`nproc`
 ```

-# How to contribution to this project
+# How to contribute to this project
 [contribute](./doc/contribution.md)

-# What will support in the future
+# TODO
 [TODOs](./doc/todo.md)